-Scottish Cannabis Oil Assistance Programme is a new entity that will help people with medical conditions purchase cannabis oil.
-Cannabis oil is now legal in the United Kingdom, and worldwide evidence is mounting that oil may be beneficial to sufferers of conditions such as ME, Fibromyalgia and Epilepsy.
+Scottish Cannabis Oil Assistance Programme is a new entity that will help people with medical conditions purchase CBD oil.
+CBD oil is now legal in the United Kingdom, and worldwide evidence is mounting that oil may be beneficial to sufferers of conditions such as ME, Fibromyalgia and Epilepsy.

 The founders are keen to stress they make no promises to alleviate or disease.
-They merely want to help people who want to use cannabis oil but who cannot afford it.
+They merely want to help people who want to use CBD oil but who cannot afford it.

-It is up to anyone with an illness to make the decision to use cannabis oil themselves and/or with their medical practitioner.
-The THC in cannabis, which results in the ‘high’, is removed from medical cannabis oil products.
+It is up to anyone with an illness to make the decision to use any oil themselves and/or with their medical practitioner.
+The THC in cannabis, which results in the ‘high’, is removed from CBD oil products.

 Details of the scheme can be found here: http://scoap.yolasite.com/